Achint-T/totes-infrastructure/README.md

 ### Additional elements

-* **Terraform**: Terraform is used to manage the S3 buckets, lambdas, cloudwatch and associated permissions.
+* **Terraform**: Terraform is used to manage the S3 buckets, lambdas, state machine, cloudwatch and associated permissions.

 * **CI/CD**: A CI/CD pipeline is set up to automatically run security and unit tests and execute the terraform actions on code that is pushed to github.